shgodoroja/thinkcocoa-blog/content/posts/saving-nsattributedstring-core-data.md

 To check the aforementioned list, I needed a few good hours, mixed with a few breaks.
 I've also started to question my life choices, whether programming is still the job I want to do ("this damn thing should work, it was working earlier!").
 In the end, everything was set up correctly, nothing was misplaced.

-I decided to re-read the crash log line by line, to see if I didn't miss anything.
+I decided to re-read the crash log line by line, to see if I didn't miss anything important.
 Well, of course, I did!
 The crash log length was pretty impressive and after the first 5 lines, it looked homogenous.
 But not long after I started to analyze again the error message I saw the life-saving `DataModelKit` which is one of my frameworks.
 On the same line was living this scribble `s12DataModelKit35DMKAttributedStringValueTransformerC018reverseTransformedF0yypSgAEF`.
 Once I isolated `DMKAttributedStringValueTransformer` from that mess, I instantly realized it was a color value from the attributed string.
 To prove my assumption right, I checked the attributed string received from the problematic PDF, for the color attributes:

 > NSColor = "kCGColorSpaceModelCMYK 0 0 0 1 1 ";